 The European Parliament meets in Strasbourg, France, 17-20 July 1979, after being directly elected for the first time by the people of the European Community on 14-17 June 1979.

 It is a challenge which they have taken up.
 At the Stuttgart European Council of June 1983, the Heads of State or Government were able to agree only on 'broad action to ensure the relaunch of the Community'.
 At the Fontainebleau and Milan Summits in June 1984 and 1985 they took up Parliament's initiative and, following their previous declarations of intent, decided on concrete action on two parallel fronts in order to lend a new dimension to European integration.

 The first area of action was institutional reform.
-An ad hoc Committee on Institutional Affaires (the Dooge Committee) was set up under the chairmanship of the Irish Senator, James Dooge.
+An ad hoc Committee on Institutional Affairs (the Dooge Committee) was set up under the chairmanship of the Irish Senator, James Dooge.
 Rather like the Spaak Committee, which had prepared the basic texts for the negotiations on the establishment of the EEC and Euratom, it was composed of personal representatives of the Heads of State or Government.
 The Committee's mandate was to make suggestions to improve European cooperation in both the Community field and European Political Cooperation and to consider possible areas for progress towards European Union.
-The second line of approach was to work towards a 'People's Europe' which will pay greater heed to the concerns and interests of the ordinary citizen.
-Again the task of drawing up concrete proposals was entrusted to an ad hoc committee, which started work on 7 November 1984 under the chairmanship of Pietro Adonnino.
-Its conclusions will be dealt with in the final section of this booklet.